Transgression/Transition: an exploration of the Senne and its surroundings

 certain points it flows underground or along private property.

-Even though the Senne is a small and unnavigable river, it has had a very
+Even though the Zenne is a small and unnavigable river, it has had a very

-In the nineteenth century, the city of Brussels recognized that the Senne as
+In the nineteenth century, the city of Brussels recognized that the Zenne as

 open sewer increasingly endangered public health.
 The water was

 contaminated and because of regular flooding epidemics were easily spread.
 In 1867 large-scale activities started to fully canalize and tube the Zenne in the center of Brussels.
 On the ensuing north-south axis, Parisian-style avenues were constructed: the Boulevard Emile Jacqmain, the Boulevard Adolphe Max, the Boulevard Anspach and the Boulevard Maurice Lemonnier.
 The vaulting of the Zenne meant a radical intervention within the urban fabric, profoundly changing the historical center in the name of its progress, hygiene and beautification.
 In the 1970s the Zenne was to move again.
 This time because of the construction of the pre-metro that followed the north-south axis and was built in the tubes of the Zenne.
 Today the Zenne makes an underground curve around the city center following the inner city ring road.